giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

 ### **Challenges and Security Considerations** with JWT

 * **Token Expiration**: Proper management of token expiration and renewal is essential to maintain security.
-* **Token Interception**: If tokens are not transmitted securely (e.g., over HTTPS), they can be intercepted by malicious actors.
+* **Token Interception**: If tokens are not transmitted securely, they can be intercepted by malicious actors.

 <br>